 That’s not to say there’s a shortage of gather-a-couple-of-friends-for-some-gaming fun – be it local or online – amongst indie titles.
-Off the top of my head, there’s Cubemen, UFHO2, Slingshot Racing, Guns of Icarus, and StarForge, among other.
-Hopefully the release of Unity 5 will bring even more interesting projects to the table.
+Off the top of my head, there’s Cubemen, UFHO2, Slingshot Racing, Guns of Icarus, and StarForge, among others.
+Hopefully, the release of Unity 5 will bring even more interesting projects to the table.

 We had some inherent limitations with our legacy system that we needed to address and with our greater goal in mind it became clear that we needed to start from scratch.

-All in all, I’d say player and developer alike should be excited about Unity 5, which is set to be released later this year.
+All in all, I’d say players and developers alike should be excited about Unity 5, which is set to be released later this year.
 I know I am!